eho-tacc/vdr_frictionless_prototypes/vdr_migration/notes/20210113_report_out.md

     }
 }
 ```
-Enforces `schema/fields/constraints` only to the `dataset` field in Resource `some_data` , but not to `dataset` in `other_data` Resource.
+enforces `schema/fields/constraints` only to the `dataset` field in Resource `some_data` , but not to `dataset` in `other_data` Resource.
+Likewise, any `schema/fields/constraints` defined for field `dataset` in Resource `other_data` will not be enforced on the `some_data` Resource.

 ## Bugs & Pain Points Using Tapis Datasets CLI

 * `datasets builder init`
-    * Generates empty placeholders for `contributors`, `keywords`, and `licences` fields.
+    * Generates empty placeholder values for `contributors`, `keywords`, and `licences` fields in `datapackage.json`.
-        * `frictionless validate datapackage.json` complains that these fields are too short
+        * `frictionless validate --nopool datapackage.json` complains that these fields are too short
         * Validation passes if these placeholders are removed
-    * Most of the time, I just want files in the top level of `./data`
+    * Most of the time, I just want to infer files in the top level of `./data`
         * It would be nice if there were a `--max-depth` or `--recurse` option here
-        * Maybe add exclude options? e.g. `--exclude datapackage.json --exclude dataresource.json --exlude schemas/` by default
+        * Maybe add exclude options? e.g. `--exclude datapackage.json --exclude dataresource.json --exclude schemas/` by default
         * `datasets builder init data` generates `data/datapackage.json`
             * This wouldn't be an issue, except that the `resources/path` are pointing to the wrong place
     * Populates `resources/scheme`, which breaks `resources/path` if `path` is an array.